ZJU-ACES-ISE/ChatUniTest_IDEA_Plugin/README.md

 to know more about our plugin.

 ### Plugin Configuration
-You can configure the default `Generation Configuration` for unit test generation in the toolwindow of the plugin: `configSettingWindow`.
+You can configure `ChatUniTest Configuration` for unit test generation in the config panel, which can be found in IntelliJ idea panel `Tools-> ChatUniTest-> Configuration`

 ### Unit test generation
 #### 1. Add the following dependency to `pom.xml` in your target project.
+Maven project
 ```xml
 <dependency>
     <groupId>io.github.ZJU-ACES-ISE</groupId>